chahuja/pats2/README.md

-# PATS Dataset
+# PATS2.0 Dataset
 PATS was collected to study correlation of co-speech gestures with audio and text signals.
-The dataset consists of a diverse and large amount of aligned pose, audio and transcripts.
+In this repository we present an extended new version of this dataset.
+The dataset consists of a diverse and large amount of aligned pose, audio and transcripts, along with new 3D pose and facial landmark information.
 With this dataset, we hope to provide a benchmark which would help develop technologies for virtual agents which generate natural and relevant gestures.
 For a complete overview check the following [link](http://chahuja.com/pats).

 <center>